 Yes, and we will acknowledge your gift with a written letter you can use for tax purposes.

-There are several, ranging from merit to alumni legacy and more.
-These scholarships are financial aid awards that do not have to be paid back, and are often based on academic achievement, talent or financial need.
-Learn about them here: http://www.millikin.edu/financialaid/toa/scholarshipsgrants
+There are several types of scholarships, ranging from merit to alumni legacy and more.
+These scholarships are financial aid awards that do not have to be paid back and are often based on academic achievement, talent or financial need.
+Learn more about scholarships.

-Within six months of graduation, 99% of 2013 Millikin graduates secured jobs or entered graduate/professional school.
+Within six months of graduation, 99 percent of 2013 Millikin graduates secured jobs or entered graduate/professional school.

-Tuition, room and board for a traditional, full-time undergraduate student will total $38,495 for the 2014-15 academic year.
+Tuition, room and board for a traditional, full-time freshman student totaled $38,940 for the 2014-15 academic year.
 We at Millikin are committed to working with families to find ways to manage the cost of this valuable education, with student financial aid packages that include academic scholarships, loans, government assistance and student employment.
 Student financial aid at Millikin is awarded based on academic merit, talent and financial need.

-More than 2,000 full and part-time students attend the Big Blue.
-Learn more Millikin facts here.
+More than 2,100 full- and part-time students attend the Big Blue.
+Learn more Millikin facts.